Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 2. Enter a name for the attribute set in the *Name* field and, if desired, add an attribute set description in the *Description* field.

-    > [Info] If you want to provide the attribute set name and description in English and German in the user interface, you can select the desired language in the "Language" drop-down list on top of this view.
-By default, the user interface is available in English (United States) and German (Germany).
+    > [Info] If you want to provide the attribute set name and description in different languages in the system, you can select the desired system language in the "Language" drop-down list on top of this view.
+By default, the following options are currently available: English (United States) and Deutsch (Deutschland).

 3. Enter a key for the attribute set in the *Key* field.
 The key is required for API access and must be system wide unique.
 An attribute set key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )